quiringk/casetext-take-home/README.md

 ## Usage

 1. Validation: Use the client interface to enter a pin and validate it.
-The API will check the accounts.ts file for a match (look at this file for pins to enter).
-Depending on which account is matched, the credit card for that account should light up at the top and a welcome message should display for the name associated with the account.
+The API will check the accounts.ts file for a match (check this file for matching pins).
+Depending on which account is matched, the credit card for that account should light up on the ATM and a welcome message should be displayed for the name associated with the account.

 2. Withdraw: Enter a pin and the amount you wish to withdraw.
 The API will deduct the amount from the matched account in the accounts.ts file, provided sufficient funds are available.